akulsr0/website/content/About.md

 <br />
 <br />

-Hey there, I am Akul, self trained software developer.
+Hey there, I am Akul, a self trained software developer.
 I have done bachelors in Computer Science Engineering from Babu Banarasi Das: National Institute of Technology and Management, Lucknow.
 I am currently working at <a href='https://vogo.in/' target='_blank'>Vogo</a> as Software Engineer (Frontend).

 <br />